mariusavram91/mariusavram/pages/lets_work_together.md

 ## Let's Connect

-I am currently open to exciting opportunities and various work arrangements (including permanent positions, contract roles, freelancing, and consulting opportunities, remote or hybrid) where I can contribute my skills and passion for making ideas real.
+I am currently open to exciting opportunities and various work arrangements (including contract roles, freelancing, and consulting opportunities, remote) where I can contribute my skills and passion for making ideas real.

 Let's connect if you are looking for a Product-oriented Software Developer who can drive your projects to success!